On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: spaces

-We shall be interested in cocycles whose periods are positive, i.e. such that $\l_c(\g)>0$ for every non torsion $\g\in\G.$ The \emph{entropy}\footnote[2]{In \cite{quantitative} this is called the exponential growth rate of the cocycle.} of such cocycle is defined by:
+We are interested in cocycles whose periods are non-negative, i.e. such that $\l_c(\g)\geq0$ for every non torsion $\g\in\G.$ The \emph{entropy}\footnote[2]{In \cite{quantitative} this is called the exponential growth rate of the cocycle.} of such cocycle is defined by